Spacecraft thermal control: Radiators

 Excess waste heat created on the spacecraft is rejected to space by the use of radiators.
 Radiators come in several different forms, such as spacecraft structural panels, flat-plate radiators mounted to the side of the spacecraft, and panels deployed after the spacecraft is on orbit.
 Whatever the configuration, all radiators reject heat by infrared (IR) radiation from their surfaces.
 The radiating power depends on the surface's emittance and temperature.
 The radiator must reject both the spacecraft waste heat and any radiant-heat loads from the environment.
 Most radiators are therefore given surface finishes with high IR emittance to maximize heat rejection and low solar absorptance to limit heat from the Sun.
 Most spacecraft radiators reject between 100 and 350 W of internally generated electronics waste heat per square meter.
 Radiators' weight typically varies from almost nothing, if an existing structural panel is used as a radiator, to around 12 kg/m2 for a heavy deployable radiator and its support structure.

 The radiators of the International Space Station are clearly visible as arrays of white square panels attached to the main truss.

 Heat pipes

 Heat pipes use a closed two-phase liquid-flow cycle with an evaporator and a condenser to transport relatively large quantities of heat from one location to another without electrical power.
-Aerospace-grade specific heat pipes such as Constant Conductance Heat Pipes (CCHPs) or Axial Groove heat pipes are aluminum extrusions with ammonia used as the working fluid.
+Aerospace-grade specific heat pipes, such as constant-conductance heat pipes (CCHPs) or axial-groove heat pipes, are aluminum extrusions with ammonia used as the working fluid.
+Typical applications include payload thermal management, heat transport, isothermalization, and radiator panel thermal enhancement.